 DNS cache poisoning

-It includes sending to the DNS servers, wrong mapping information with high TTL.
+DNS cache poisoning or also known just “cache poisoning,” is another cyber attack that cybercriminals commonly initiate.
+It involves placing a bogus IP address in the cache memory of the devices of the users.
+That way, the target victim device is going to lead the user to that bogus IP address automatically.
+It includes sending to the DNS servers wrong mapping information with high TTL.
 The information is saved for a long time so the server can give the fake answer for a long time.

 How to protect from DNS spoofing?